.github/workflows/test.yml

 Free disk space on GitHub Actions

 GitHub runners have limited disk.
-If you're building multiple Docker images, free space before installing k3s:
+If you're building multiple Docker images, free space early in your workflow:

 - name: Free disk space